Nights: Journey of Dreams: Design

+The original character designer of Nights into Dreams, Naoto Ohshima, had left Sega by the time its sequel was under development, with Kazuyuki Hoshino being placed in charge of character design for Journey of Dreams.
+Takashi Iizuka, the lead game designer, felt that, with Hoshino, they captured the style used for the character in the original game.
 Sonic Team decided to give all characters in the game voices as Iizuka believed that full dialogue helps add depth to both the story and gameplay.
-With Nights already designed as an androgynous character, the team wanted to leave impressions regarding gender up to the player, despite Nights having a female voice in the game.
-The team designed the Nights franchise to have a distinctly British style, in contrast to Sonic the Hedgehog, which was designed to be more American.
+With Nights already designed as an androgynous character, the team wanted to leave impressions regarding gender up to the player, despite Nights being voiced by actress Julissa Aguirre, who portrayed the character with a British accent.
+This is because the team designed the Nights franchise to have a distinctly British style, in contrast to Sonic the Hedgehog, which was designed to be more American.
 Thus, Bellbridge—the game's main setting—closely resembles London, and all of the game's characters have English accents.
 The development team consisted of 26 members of Sonic Team in the United States, while all sound work and CGI was developed in Japan.